oracle-livelabs/developer/dev-ai-app-dev-retail/mcp/mcp.md

 > “Show me the top five regions where customers with high return risk also have overdue invoices.”

-Behind the scenes, MCP could chain tools across CRM (customers), ERP (invoices), and Oracle 23ai (return risk) into a single, safe workflow—without custom glue code.
+Behind the scenes, MCP could chain tools across CRM (customers), ERP (invoices), and Oracle AI Database (return risk) into a single, safe workflow—without custom glue code.

 Or consider a compliance officer who needs: